A Mighty Girl's top picks of picture books about trailblazing girls and women throughout history.

 When this little girl’s mother is invited to play the piano for her neighbor — who hasn’t left her house for twenty years and runs away when strangers come to the door — she bring her daughter along.
 And the little girl, who creeps up the neighbor’s stairs to investigate, discovers someone brilliant: poet Emily Dickinson.
 She exchanges a small gift for a poem, and while the pair may not spend much time together, they discover an unexpected kinship.
 Author Michael Bedard’s writing echoes Dickinson’s, while Barbara Cooney’s oils capture the shifting moods of the story.
 An authentic poem by Dickinson is included in the book.
 For more books about this groundbreaking poet, visit our Emily Dickinson Collection.

 This beautiful book shows the influence of a famous real-life librarian: Pura Belpré, the first Puerto Rican woman hired by the New York Public Library system.
 Hildamar and Santiago have just arrived in New York, and find their new home cold and unwelcoming.
 Their beloved Three Kings Day holiday is approaching, but how can they celebrate it here?
 But when Belpré comes to their classroom, she shows them that libraries are open to young and old, English- and Spanish-speakers alike.
 Soon, the library is not just a place of learning for Hildamar and her cousin, but also a place of community and friendship.
 This lovely story celebrates Belpré's vision and dedication, as well as the power of libraries to bring people together.
+For another picture book about Belpré, check out Planting Stories: The Life of Librarian and Storyteller Pura Belpré.

 This powerful picture book, illustrated by Caldecott Honor artist Peter McCarty, uses the chestnut tree outside the Secret Annex as an elegant approach to talking about the story of Anne Frank, as well as Holocaust history in general.
 The tree not only provides a view of Anne and her family as they hide and are captured, but also witnesses Otto Frank, the only person to return.
 Jeff Gottesfeld also tells the story of how seeds and saplings from the tree have been planted around the world as a symbol of peace and remembrance.
 For other picture books about Anne Frank, check out Anne Frank and the Remembering Tree for ages 5 to 8 and A Picture Book of Anne Frank for ages 6 and up.
 For more resources about Frank, visit our Anne Frank Collection.